Python QR Code Generator using pyqrcode in Tkinter

 In this section, we will learn how to save the Generated QR code image file in our computer for later use.

 • In the above section, we have learned how to generate QR codes using Python Tkinter.
-In this section, we will cover how to save that generated QR code in Python Tkinter.
+In this section, we will cover how to save the generated QR code in Python Tkinter.

 • The library we are using here is qrcode.
 Use the following code to install qrcode on your machine.